 The Milwaukee Bucks were founded in 1968 as an expansion franchise.
-Since then, several of the NBA’s greatest centers have suited up for the team.
+Since then, several of the NBA’s greatest centers have suited up for the team, shoring its all-time depth chart at the five.
 In this piece, we’ll take a look at who we believe to be the five best.

 5. Frank Brickowski

-The Bucks acquired Brickowski from the San Antonio Spurs during the 1990 offseason.
-His best production as a pro came with Milwaukee during the 92-93′ season, when he turned in averages of 16.9 points on 54.5 percent shooting from the field, 6.1 rebounds, 3.0 assists and 1.2 steals.
+The Bucks acquired Frank Brickowski from the San Antonio Spurs during the 1990 offseason.
+His best production as a pro came with Milwaukee during the 92-93′ season when he turned in averages of 16.9 points on 54.5 percent shooting from the field, 6.1 rebounds, 3.0 assists, and 1.2 steals per game.

 Though he played well for the Bucks, Brickowski got into a bit of legal trouble during the 91-92′ campaign.
 According to several reports, the former Penn State Nittany Lion was found with an ounce of marijuana at his Montana ranch.
 After pleading guilty, he was forced to pay a $2,000 fine and undergo drug counseling.

 After earning seven All-Star nods and an NBA championship with the Seattle SuperSonics in 1979, Jack Sikma was traded to the Bucks in exchange for Alton Lister, who is also one of Milwaukee’s all-time great big men.

 Sikma was a center, but he wasn’t a traditional one — especially for his era.
 He had one of the smoothest free-throw strokes in the league.
 In fact, the former 8th overall pick once set a record of 51 games without missing a shot from the stripe.
 For a bit more perspective, he finished the 1987-88 campaign with a career-high 92.2 percent mark from the line.